Landon Powell

 Landon Reed Powell (born March 19, 1982) is an American former professional baseball player and current coach.
 He played in Major League Baseball as a catcher from 2009 to 2011 for the Oakland Athletics.
-Powell is the current head baseball coach of the North Greenville Crusaders.
+Powell is the current head baseball coach of the North Greenville Trailblazers.
 He played college baseball at South Carolina from 2001 to 2004.
-He was the Athletics' catcher on May 9, 2010 when pitcher Dallas Braden threw a perfect game.
+He was the Athletics' catcher on May 9, 2010, when pitcher Dallas Braden threw a perfect game.